Your shopping cart is empty.

 Things to consider when purchasing fine art prints

 Light: what light will your print be viewed under?
 Diffuse sunlight is best.
 Direct sunlight will fade the print.
-Old incandescent light will make the print appear reddish, fluorescent greenish.
-Good quality Quartz Halogen or LEDs work well.
-Note that both depend on the color temperature and spectrum of light emitted as well as any ambient light sources present.
+Old incandescent bulbs and ‘warm’ LEDs will make the print appear reddish, some fluorescents greenish.
+Good quality Quartz Halogen or LEDs (5000-5500° Kelvin) work well.
+Note that appearance depends on both the color temperature and spectrum of light emitted as well as any ambient light sources present.

 Media: there are myriad media types and finishes.
 Some reach flavor of the month status and vanish like Disco.
 I am not a warehouse and do not stock everything.
 I offer many sizes on different media.
-Each has its use and some images recommend themselves to a certain media - photo papers, fine art papers, canvas, and metal.
-I stick to tried and true favorites: satin and gloss photo paper, Hahnemuhle ultra smooth fine art rag, satin canvas, and dye sublimation aluminum.
+Each has its use and some images recommend themselves to a certain media: photo paper, fine art paper, canvas, and metal.
+I have tried and true favorites: satin and gloss photo paper, Hahnemuhle Ultra Smooth Fine Art Rag, satin canvas, and dye sublimation aluminum.
+I have added new media as well.
+Times change but these selections are timeless.

 Presentation: how will your fine art print be presented, matte and frame, canvas wrap, metal print?
-I do my own printing on a 44" Epson 9900 Inkjet.
+I do my own printing on a 44" Canon Pro 4000.
 Prints over 44” least dimension are outsourced.
-The metal prints are a dye sublimation process requiring large expensive equipment - these prints are all outsourced.
-I do not matte and frame prints or stretch canvas - these are shipped rolled because large flats are expensive to ship.
-Metal prints are drop shipped as flats.
-Outsourced prints are drop shipped from California and subject to sales tax within CA.
+The metal prints are a dye sublimation process requiring large expensive equipment - these prints are outsourced.
+I do not matte and frame prints or stretch canvas - these are shipped rolled.
+Metal prints are drop shipped as flats from California and subject to sales tax within CA. All sales within Nevada are subject to NV sales tax.

 Photo Paper is printed on the inkjet and not a chemical photo process.
-It is probably the most used type media.
-I offer it in a Satin (semigloss) finish and Gloss.
+Satin is the most often used type.
+I offer Satin, Gloss, and Metallic finish photo papers.
 I recommend the gloss sparingly, in smaller sizes, and for certain images that benefit from a glass-like finish.
 Satin is generally a better choice.
+Metallic is a high saturation ‘wet look’ gloss paper and is spectacular with the appropriate image.
 The smallest prints offered here are all on photo paper.

-Fine Art Paper is an excellent choice for any size print.
-There are dozens of brands on the market, but the best is Hahnemuhle Ultra Smooth Rag, in my humble opinion.
-Prints on this matte finish paper have amazing resolution and superb color rendition.
+Fine Art Paper is an excellent choice for many prints.
+There are dozens of brands and hundreds of papers on the market.
+Currently I offer Hahnemuhle Ultra Smooth Rag .
+This is a matte finish paper with amazing resolution and superb color rendition.

-Canvas can either be stretched on a frame or framed like any other print.
-It is best suited to medium to large prints.
-Museum wraps where the canvas is stretched over a wooden frame are a very economical way to present a print, whether large or smaller.
+Canvas can either be stretched on bars or framed like any other print.
+It is best suited to medium and large prints.
+Museum wraps where the canvas is stretched over a wooden frame are a very economical way to present a print, whether large or not.
 Museum wraps require a printed area over the nominal print size to wrap the frame.
-For example, a 30”x40” canvas print on1.5” bars requires 1.5” for the bar, and 1” for the stretcher to staple.
+For example, a 30”x40” canvas print on 1.5” bars requires 1.5” for the bar, and 1” for the stretcher to staple.
 Thus a 30”x40” canvas print will be 35”x45”.
 If you short the person doing the stretching they will not thank you and likely cannot do it.
 This border can be either a mirrored edge of the image, or a solid color.
-It is essential you contact me before ordering any canvas prints that are not treated exactly like paper prints.
+Float frames are also an option.
+Consult a good framing shop.

 Metal Prints are offered using a dye sublimation process on aluminum sheets with a high gloss finish.
-Many hangers and mounting devices are available from vendors.
+It is a dye transfer process similar to a contact print.
+Many hangers and mounting devices are available installed right from the vendor.
 This medium is an excellent way to obtain a print that does not require an expensive frame.
 Shipping cost does become an issue on larger print sizes.
 Call for more information.

 This is only visible to you because you are logged in and are authorized to manage this website.
 This message is not visible to other website visitors.